Fat Transfer to the Breast vs Breast Implants: Making an Informed Choice

 Fat Transfer Advantages

-• Using your own fat is natural way to augment your breast
+• Uses your own fat for a natural, implant free way to augment your breast

 • Procedure is less invasive in that it involves no tissue elevation or dissection